 What does pet insurance cover?

-We highly recommend pet insurance and encourage you to discuss this with your veterinarian at your next visit.
+Kingston Veterinary Hospital highly recommends pet insurance and encourage you to discuss it with us at your next visit.